Emotional Intimacy in a Relationship: What It Is and How to Build It

 That old couple holding hands in the park shows what matters most for a strong relationship: emotional intimacy.
 This connection goes beyond physical closeness.
 Many couples share a home and talk throughout the day but still feel far apart emotionally.
 If this sounds like you, that’s okay.
-Emotional intimacy isn’t luck or magic.
-It doesn’t go away after the honeymoon stage.
+Emotional intimacy isn’t luck or magic, and it doesn’t go away after the honeymoon stage.
 You can build it anytime with small, daily changes.
 Once you assess your level of emotional intimacy, you can understand why it matters.
 At that point, you can learn how you can strengthen your bond through deep conversation.
 Before you know it, you and your better half will be laughing on a park bench yourselves!

 Emotional intimacy means feeling safe sharing your true thoughts with your partner.
 You can say anything and not fear judgment.
 Both people feel heard.
 No one blames or criticizes.
 When a problem comes up, you both work together to solve it.
 Think of emotional intimacy as a bubble or a cozy cocoon.
 No matter what life brings, your relationship becomes the safe, cozy place you share.